VirtoCommerce/vc-content/pages/docs/lessons/lesson4.md

 </script>
 ```

-3. To fulfill data into the blade create a new *reviews-list.js* blade JS file in *\CustomerReviewsModule.Web\Scripts\blades* folder to show a Customer reviews list.

-4. Define *customerReviewsModule.reviewsListController* by adding code to the *reviews-list.js* file:
+3. Create a new *reviews-list.js* blade JS file in *\CustomerReviewsModule.Web\Scripts\blades* folder and define *customerReviewsModule.reviewsListController* by adding code to the *reviews-list.js* file:

 ```JS
 angular.module('customerReviewsModule')